-Welcome to today’s stop on the blog tour for Finding Edith Pinsent by Hazel Ward.
-My thanks to Rachel at Rachel’s Random Resources for inviting me to take part in the tour and for my digital review copy.
-Do check out the posts by my tour buddies for today, Madeleine at Ramblingmads and Preena at Bookshortie.
+Welcome to today’s stop on the blog tour for Tasting Sunlight by Ewald Arenz, translated by Rachel Ward.
+My thanks to Anne at Random Things Tours for inviting me to take part in the tour and to Orenda Books for my digital review copy.

 About the Book

 Try something similar: The Offing by Benjamin Myers

 About the Author